staceybrandsma/staceybrandsma.github.io/docs/experience.md

 # Professional Experience
 ## Senior Data Scientist ~ Amgen
 _July 2021 to present_\
-As a technical leader on the team, I work on several projects across the company, particularly in competitive intelligence and digital health.
-I am also a leader in several key initiatives to build community at Amgen, facilitating the CFO mentoring program and vice-chairing the Data Science Symposium organizing committee.  \
+As a technical leader on the R&D AI Strategy & Execution team, I work on several projects across the company, particularly in precision medicine.
+I am also a leader in several key initiatives to build community at Amgen, facilitating the mentoring program and vice-chairing the Data Science Symposium organizing committee.  \
 Key Projects:
+- Technical lead on driving new precision medicine initiative for Obesity and weight loss therapeutic area at Amgen.
+- Developing patient risk, identification, and stratification models for Inflammatory Bowel Diseases.
+- Subject Matter Expert for Data Science and Precision Medicine strategy at Amgen, participating in workshops and taskforces to define the future of precision medicine at Amgen.
 - Data Science Engagement Team Lead for Digital Health in key pipeline products such as obesity and small-cell lung cancer.
 I led the ideation process to develop use cases for data science in obesity trials and am now building the use cases into proof of concepts.
-Additionally, our team is evaluating digital health products and patient registries for improving retention and data collection in a trial setting.
+Additionally, our team evaluated and recommended digital health products and patient registries for improving retention and data collection in a trial setting.
 - Lead project to develop competitive intelligence for executives by building models for news summarization, question/answering, topic modelling, senitiment analysis, and financial forecasting.
 In this project I held numerous roles including Product Owner, Technical and Team Lead, and Developer.
 My work has been recognized by CFO, CIO, VPs, and Directors across Amgen.
 - Vice Chair of organizing committee for annual Data Science Symposium at Amgen.
 I secured external keynote speaker and moderated fireside and panel discussions.
 Facilitated event for approximately 400 Amgen employees.
-- Leader and facilitator of the CFO Mentoring program.
+- Leader and facilitator of the mentoring program.
 I built a matching software to streamline the mentor matching process, saving hundreds of work hours and improving matching
 - Helped develop and improve a machine learning pipeline for clinical trial optimization and site selection
 - Advised business partners on expansion and roll out of production model for Osteoporosis detection
 - Developing computer vision pipeline for ingesting cell painting images for cell phenotype changes